Lisa M. Schmelz, Freelance Writer

 The Curtain Rises Again -Historic performance centers come alive again thanks to the dedication of local communities.This story appeared in Wisconsin Arts and Culture.

-May: Mysteries of the Mind -A Final Walk with Dr. Francis Brooks.
+Mysteries of the Mind - A Final Walk with Dr. Francis Brooks.
 Turn of the century sanitariums in Lake Geneva, Wisconsin, were a place of last resort for many.
 This story appeared in At The Lake.

 The Big Top Lives On - Circus World offers an entertaining slice of the past.
 This story appeared in Experience Wisconsin.